What are reactances and how are they used in electrical circuits.

 What practical applications do reactances have in electrical engineering?

-How is reactance calculated in a circuit?
+How do you calculate reactance in a circuit?

-Inductive reactance is calculated using the formula XL = 2πfL, where XL is the inductive reactance, f is the frequency of the alternating current, and L is the inductance in henries.
-On the other hand, capacitive reactance is calculated with XC = 1/(2πfC), where XC is the capacitive reactance, f represents the frequency, and C is the capacitance in farads.
-These calculations are vital for the effective analysis and design of electrical circuits.
+Inductive reactance is calculated using the formula XL = ⁣2πfL, where XL is the inductive reactance, f is the frequency of the alternating current⁢, and L is the inductance in henries.
+On the other hand, capacitive reactance is calculated with ⁤XC = 1/(2πfC), where XC is the capacitive reactance, f represents the frequency, and C is the capacitance in farads.
+These calculations are vital for the effective analysis and design⁣ of electrical circuits.

 What role do reactances play in resonant circuits?